-It’s about time we start talking about internal compliance.
-Having an effective control mechanism for company expenses is important and if you don’t, then your company could be losing cash rapidly.
+It’s past time to start discussing internal compliance.
+Having an efficient management mechanism for company expenses is critical, and if you don’t, your firm may be losing money quickly.

 The problem is that this means controls and compliance often get pushed to the end of the queue for attention – with disastrous results.

 In fact, the Global Payroll Association estimates that expenses fraud could be costing UK businesses up to £2bn per year, and with one in ten UK employees admitting that they fiddle their expenses “all the time” it is not a difficult statistic to believe.

 Rydoo’s recent research report has revealed that France is the worst offender in terms of violations of travel & expense policy for the second year in a row – not surprisingly they are also the country most likely to have a fully digitised expense management process.
 Some may say that this is a case of French companies acknowledging that they have a problem and keeping a closer eye on what their employees are expensing.

 But it is not just about the cash.
 Having a lax attitude to expense reporting often manifests itself in other ways and so in this article, we’re looking at the importance of internal compliance and how you can deal with the issue.